SatanWoo/SJTUFlow/README.md

 TODO:
 ========
 SceneDesign:
-1. undo and redo

-2. save model imported
+1. fix the rotated bounding box

-3. reset the object to initialization
+2. reset the object to initialization

-4. relate the move steps to the zoom rate
+3. relate the move steps to the zoom rate

-5. add a progress dialog or progress bar when importing object
+4. add a progress dialog or progress bar when importing object